aiman-al-masoud/virtual-droid-exchanger/README.md

 # virtual-droid-exchanger

 A stupid hack to exchange files between an Android VM and the host OS.
-(Without using shared folders or ssh).
+(Without using shared folders or ssh or the adb).

 # Setup